 Consumers often use impulse to make retail-buying decisions for beverage items.
 A mere one-third of consumer retail purchases are pre-planned, making impulse the primary driver for 67 percent of purchases, according to one source.

 Additionally, those impulsive consumer-buying decisions are made in less than 8 seconds.
 This is a very slim window of opportunity for brands, retailers, and primary beverage labels to stand out and make an impression that matters.

 That’s a tall order, and precisely why beverage labels must be designed elegantly and thoughtfully, to work seamlessly with the bottle or can and incorporate visual elements that capture attention quickly and are of the utmost quality and consistency.

-It is form and function, along with print quality, placement and label function that comprise visual appeal and quality beverage labels.
+It is form and function, along with print quality, placement, and label function that comprises visual appeal and quality beverage labels.
 These considerations are easier to say than do and require attention to many details as well as proper supply chain partnerships that incessantly obsess about quality each and every day.

 Cheers to your choices!